jmcnamara/XlsxWriter/dev/docs/source/bugs.rst

 "Content is Unreadable.
 Open and Repair"
 ----------------------------------------

-Very, very occasionally you may see an Excel warning when opening an XlsxWriter file like:
+You may occasionally see an Excel warning when opening an XlsxWriter file
+like:

    Excel could not open file.xlsx because some content is unreadable.
 Do you want to open and repair this workbook.